All-Circuits-Technologies/ACT-Contributing/CONTRIBUTING.md

 - You MUST to:
   - [ ] Add a SPDX header or add an attached license file to all the files you add in the projet
-  - [ ] Respect the licensing of the code you include in this repository
+  - [ ] Respect the licensing of the file you include in this repository
 - You MIGHT to:
   - [ ] Add your name and mail address in the SPDX header or attached license file of all the files you update